MG Software.

 5. Zed

 New code editor written in Rust with a focus on performance and real-time collaboration.
-Zed is built by the creators of Atom and Electron offering GPU-accelerated rendering, multiplayer editing, and built-in AI assistance with minimal memory usage.
+Zed is built by the creators of Atom and Electron, offering GPU-accelerated rendering, multiplayer editing, and built-in AI assistance.
+Memory usage is a fraction of Electron-based editors.
+The collaborative editing works smoothly enough for remote pair programming sessions.

 Pros

-• +Extremely fast due to Rust and GPU rendering
+• +Extremely fast due to native Rust architecture and GPU-accelerated rendering

 Cons